aptivate/djangocms_mount/README.md

 ### Creating a CMS Plugin

-You need to create a CMS plugin wrap a generic view.
-For example, consider this view:
+You need to create a CMS plugin to wrap your generic view.
+For example, consider this view, and imagine that you want to insert it into a placeholder on a Django-CMS Page:

     class ExampleListView(ListView):
         model = Wossname
         template_name = "test_app/example_list_view.html"

 You'll need to create a model to store the configuration for each instance of your plugin that the user adds in the CMS.
 For example, you could add this to `models.py` in one of your apps:

     from django.db import models
     from cms.models.pluginmodel import CMSPlugin